dahiyaaneesh/peclr/README.md

 source ~/peclr_env/bin/activate
 ```

 2. Install pytorch (1.7.0) and other requirements.
 More info on installation of pytorch 1.7.0 can be found [here](https://pytorch.org/get-started/previous-versions/) .
 ```
 pip install torch==1.7.0 torchvision==0.8.0 torchaudio==0.7.0
 pip install -r requirements.txt
 ```

-3. Define environment variables.
+3. Define the environment variables.

 ```
 export BASE_PATH='<path_to_repo>'